 Some of the richest seabird (pelagic) viewing opportunities occur on the doorstep of Australia’s two major cities of Sydney and Melbourne.
 Albatrosses are nature’s ultimate gliders and are amongst the largest of all flying birds.
 Just off the coast of Sydney between May and October, Black-browed, Campbell, Shy, Yellow-nosed, Gibson’s and Wandering Albatross can be seen regularly.
 Black-browed and Shy Albatross are also commonly seen off Philip Island, especially during the winter months.
-A variety of petrels are also prevalent at this time, particularly off the coast of Sydney, including the Providence, Grey-faced, Cape, Northern Giant and Southern Giant Petrel species.
+A variety of petrels are also prevalent at this time, including the Providence, Grey-faced, Cape, Northern Giant and Southern Giant Petrel species.

 In summer months, the Short-tailed Shearwater is found along the south and south-east coasts of Australia, with great vantage points around Tasmania, Philip Island and the Great Ocean Road.
 Over 20 million birds making the trek from northern Pacific, off Japan, Siberia and Alaska every year to breed, with the ability to dive up to 10 metres underwater in search of fish to feed chicks.
 Off the coast of New South Wales, Fluttering, Wedge-tailed, Hutton’s and Flesh-footed Shearwaters also follow a similar migratory pattern.